richeney/azure-vwan-microhack/README.md

 For power users our recommendation is for a full Linux environment, e.g. Ubuntu on [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/) (WSL2).

-If using WSL2 then install both
+If using WSL2 then you will need both

 * [Terraform](https://www.terraform.io/docs/cli/install/apt.html)
 * [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli-linux?pivots=apt)

+You can update all binaries and Azure CLI extensions with

+`

 You can use WSL2 in combination with the [Windows Terminal](https://aka.ms/terminal) as it will detect your installed distros, such as Ubuntu in the screenshot above.